0xA3/haxe-examples/hxsl/hxsl_tutorial/06_2d_matrices.md

 I was a little surprised when rotation shader code did not compile with the error message ```Unsupported type Mat2```.

 After browsing through the sourcecode I discovered that the 2D matrix type ist actually not implemented.
-I guess it never came up in previous projects or just wasn't that important.
+I think this is because the Flash shader language AGAL doesn't support it.

  I rewrote the rotate2d method to directly calculate the resulting vector.
 I will update this tutorial when Mat2 is implemented in one of the next Heaps versions.